G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Introduction

 \section{Introduction}

-This work is concerned with the rating of teams in one-on-one games taking into account the \acrfull{mov}, as defined for example by the difference of the scored game-points (such as goals).
+This work is concerned with the rating of teams in one-on-one games taking into account the \acrfull{mov} which may be defined, for example, by the difference of the scored game-points (such as goals).
 Our objective is to obtain a simple, Elo-style algorithm which should be based on a formal probabilistic model between the \gls{mov} variable and the skills/strengths of the teams.

-Rating of the teams is one of the fundamental problems in sport analytics and consists in finding a numerical value which reflects each team's skill/strength (the same approach is also applicable to individual sports as well in which case we talk about \emph{players} rather than teams).
-The conventional approach, used in many sports relies on giving each team a fixed number of league-points for a particular game outcomes (\eg in football, three league-points are given for a win, one point for a draw, and none for a loss).
-These league-points are defined in a sport-specific manner, supposedely reflecting the difficulty of reaching a particular game outcome.
+Rating of the teams is one of the fundamental problems in sport analytics and consists in finding a numerical value which reflects each team's skill/strength (the same approach is also applicable to individual sports, in which case we talk about \emph{players} rather than teams).
+The conventional approach, used in many sports relies on giving each team a fixed number of league-points for a particular game outcome (\eg in association football, three league-points are given for a win, one point for a draw, and zero for a loss).
+The league-points are defined in a sport-specific manner, supposedly reflecting the difficulty of reaching a particular game outcome.

 More advanced rating strategies rely on probabilistic models which link the skills to the outcomes.
 The rating consists then in inferring the teams' skills (\ie the unobservable parameters) from the observed outcomes of the games.
-There are then two modelling questions that must be answered i) how to model the relationship between the outcome of the game and the skills, for a given time and game, and ii) how to model the dynamics of the skills, \ie the relationship between the skills across time.
-And each of these modelling issues requires finding the coefficients which define the respective models.
+There are then two modeling questions that must be answered i) how to model the relationship between the outcome of the game and the skills, and ii) how to model the dynamics of the skills, \ie the relationship between the skills across games.
+Each of these modeling issues requires finding the coefficients which define the respective models.
 In this work we are mostly concerned with the first question while the dynamics is considered indirectly via stochastic optimization; more on this issue, later.